Skip to Content

 Although swaddling your baby with their arms down at their sides is often what feels most secure to them, someday your baby might want their hands out of the swaddle.

-Our daughter was about three months of age when she discovered a love for sucking her hands.
-I remember at first feeling frustrated when I’d find her unwrapped from her perfect swaddle, happily snacking on her fist.
-All that work gone to waste!
+Our daughter was about 3 months of age when she discovered a love for sucking her hands.

-One night, we decided to swaddle her with one arm out.
+One night, we swaddled her with one arm out.
 It took her a couple nights to adjust to this new freedom, but eventually she learned to self-soothe and get back to sleep much more quickly than she could when she completely broke out of the swaddle.

 The beauty of swaddling is that there are ways to do it while still allowing for some movement, whether it’s one or two arms out.
 Try a few different methods and see how your baby reacts to each.